UselessMnemonic/kotlinfml/README.md

 @Mod("my_mod")
 object MyMod: IKotlinMod
 ```
-Implementing `IKotlinMod` is necessary for using type safe extensions, DSLs, and utilities.
+Implementing `IKotlinMod` is necessary for using type safe-extensions, DSLs, and utilities.
 However, it can be safely
 ignored.
 ###
 Kotlin mods can be written with the same conventions as Java mods, with additional support for Kotlin object